 Some of the possible roles in commercial accounting include Commercial Analyst and Commercial Manager.

-In order to forge a rewarding career path, ensure that you not only consider your skills and technical suitability for a role but also that you examine your interests and long-term goals to find the accounting career that best suits you.
+In order to forge a rewarding career path, ensure that you not only consider your skills and technical suitability for a role but also examine your interests and long-term goals to find the accounting career that best suits you.
 Skills can be built upon and degrees can be earned, so it is important to take into account what type of role you’ll enjoy and what type of role you’ll feel most comfortable in.

 With plenty of career options for accounting degree holders, it can be difficult to identify which path is right for you.